shatrugna/obsidian-youtube-knowledge-graph/README.md

 ## Usage

-1. Create a new note with a YouTube video link
+1. Click on the Youtube icon in the ribbon and trigger the analysis

-2. Run "Process YouTube Links in Current Note" from the command palette
+   - It will create a note title "YT - {detected video title string}"

-3. The plugin will:
+2. The plugin will:
    - Extract and transcribe the video using the local Whisper server
-   - Create a raw transcript note titled "Raw Transcript - {original note name}"
+   - Create a raw transcript note titled "YT - {detected video title string} - Transcript"
-   - Extract themes and create a summary using Claude
+   - Extract themes (both broad and specific) and create a summary using Claude
    - Create theme notes in a Themes/ folder
    - Update the original note with themes and summary
    - Link everything together in Obsidian's graph